-I graduated from the University of Hawai‘i with a Bachelor’s Elementary Ed in 1996 and a Master’s Educational Technology in 2000.
+I graduated from the University of Hawai‘i with a Bachelor’s in Elementary Ed in 1996 and a Master’s in Educational Technology in 2000.
 I’m currently a Computer Science Teacher for Preschool-5th grade at Queen Ka‘ahumanu Elementary, where I have found a home away from home, an ‘ohana.
 I love my school, admin, teachers, and growing lead learners!
 I drew this picture and wrote this chant that students lead us in, to start our Computer Science classes.

 Why did you become a teacher?

 My grandpa once told me, “Celeste, I think you will be a good teacher.”
 He was a history teacher, who became a counselor, who became an adult school principal, so his words meant a lot.
 Yet, I was extremely shy and didn’t have much confidence… Until one day my life crossed paths with Miss Esther Goto, my 6th-grade teacher who borrowed heavy film cameras with huge reels to make a class movie starring each student!
 For over a decade, I have been trying to rekindle Miss Goto’s magic with the afterschool ChainjMakers video club that grew into the Tink Think Tank Tech Team (T5), where students get to explore their passions via technology.